ZettaAI/zetta_utils/docs/source/index.rst

 The next steps will get you up and running in no time:

-- `overview` will show you a simple example of ``zetta_utils`` in action and introduce you to its philosophy.
-  Afterwards, you can start incorporating ``zetta_utils`` components into your Connectomics workflows and understand what drives ``zetta_utils``'s design.
 - `examples` will give you a comprehensive tour of ``zetta_utils``'s features.
-  After reading, you will know about our advanced features and how to use them.
+- **Module documentation** will show you how each individual module is intended to be used.
 - `developer_guide` will give you all of the information necessary to contribute to ``zetta_utils``.
 - If at any point you get confused by some terminology, please check out our `glossary`.